 UMSL’s Child Advocacy Studies (CAST) program prepares students across multiple disciplines to be trauma-informed professionals who respond appropriately to experiences of traumatic stress and maltreatment in children and adolescents.

-In line with national standards provided by the National Child Protection Training Center (NCPTC), UM-St. Louis’ CAST program equips students through quality coursework including exposure to research and evidence-based responses to child abuse and neglect, as well as experiential learning opportunities, leading to better professional preparation and collaboration skills across multidisciplinary child-serving sectors.
+In line with national standards provided by the Zero Abuse Project (ZAP), UM-St. Louis’ CAST program equips students through quality coursework including exposure to research and evidence-based responses to child abuse and neglect, as well as experiential learning opportunities, leading to better professional preparation and collaboration skills across multidisciplinary child-serving sectors.

 In 2010, CASGSL committed to enlarging its instructional footprint in order to better align itself with the University’s core teaching mission.
 Beginning in 2014, UM-St. Louis offers an interdisciplinary 19-hour undergraduate certificate and 15-hour minor in Child Advocacy Studies (CAST).
-These programs include CAST courses designed and taught by current CASGSL staff and faculty, elective options from six different departments, an internship and associated seminar.
-All CAST courses are in line with national standards developed by the National Child Protection Training Center (NCPTC).
+These programs include CAST courses designed and taught by current CASGSL staff and faculty, elective options from six different departments, an internship, and associated seminar.
+All CAST courses are in line with national standards developed by the Zero Abuse Project (ZAP).
 UM-St. Louis is one of the first universities to incorporate these standards into its curriculum.
 As a university, UM-St. Louis is rare in that it has a fully functioning Child Advocacy Center as part of its campus, giving students access to professors highly connected to current presenting issues in the field.

 In an academic year, CAST typically enrolls over 200 students from a range of disciplines (e.g., psychology, social work, criminal justice, sociology, education, nursing, public policy, biology, business, liberal studies, communication).
-Please contact Dorothy Haskell at email@example.com or 314.516.7337 with any questions or if you would like additional information.
+Please contact CAST@umsl.edu with any questions or for additional information.

 “I have been such a huge asset to my team having this skill set.
-It has prepared me to provide trauma informed care to children in a capacity that enables me to do my job better than other recent grads.
-I'm teaching things to people who have been in the field for years and bringing way more to the table than a fresh set of eyes.
-I've been able to connect with children and adolescents from all over the country and affected them in ways I could never have imagined.
-I wouldn't have been able to provide half the insight or guidance without the level of education and awareness the cast program has instilled.”
+It has prepared me to provide trauma-informed care to children in a capacity that enables me to do my job better than other recent grads.
+I'm teaching things to people who have been

 “I already had my master's degree when I started the CAST program.
 Everything was relevant and immediately applicable to working in child advocacy.
 I started a new job last fall, and my supervisor has commented she wishes she could hire more CAST graduates because of the practical knowledge they have.
 I could not be happier about the education I received in this program and recommend it to anyone who wants to work in child advocacy.”